Diabloansh/WebscrapingScript/README.md

 - **v1.2.0**: Implemented resource blocking for performance optimization
 - **v1.3.0**: Enhanced image extraction with multiple resolutions
 - **v1.4.0**: Improved error handling and robustness

----

-**⚠️ Disclaimer**: This tool is for educational and research purposes only.
-Users are responsible for ensuring their use complies with applicable laws, regulations, and website terms of service.
-The developers are not responsible for any misuse of this software.